 At CIEE, we have expanded our lens for assessing risk to include a multitude of inputs and indicators to better inform our senior leadership team on the relative safety of supporting students and staff in a particular region, country, and city.
 The CIEE Health Risk Index (CIEE HRI, or HRI) is meant to broaden the perspective on overall risk that leaders can review in context with other risk factors.
 It is not meant to provide a single indicator of safety, but rather provides a summary of data points to inform decision makers.

-Each week we will share an updated CIEE Health Risk Index to examine certain health trends and safety indicators at CIEE locations institution assess risk around upcoming CIEE Study Abroad programs.
+We will regulary share the updated CIEE Health Risk Index to examine certain health trends and safety indicators at CIEE locations institution assess risk around upcoming CIEE Study Abroad programs.

 The CIEE HRI is a score that represents one measure or assessment of virus risk, as well as the impact of government regulations and necessary risk mitigation strategies on our ability to deliver a program that meets our high standards for safety, academic rigor, and enriching intercultural experiences.